 - Day 14 Vancouver - Disembarkation

 Anchorage, the largest town in Alaska, welcomes you with a backdrop of towering mountains and fantastic wildlife.
-You will start your expedition with an overnight that gives you time to experience this unique and adventurous city.
+You will start your expedition with an overnight, which gives you time to experience this unique and adventurous city.

-Transfer overland through amazing nature from Anchorage to Seward.
-Largely a fishing town, Seward welcomes visitors with mountain trailheads right from town, nearby glaciers, and a beautiful coastal setting.
+Transfer by land through amazing Alaskan nature from Anchorage to Seward.
+Largely a fishing town, Seward welcomes visitors with mountain trails right from town, nearby glaciers, and a beautiful coastal setting.
 MS Roald Amundsen awaits your embarkation at the harbor.

 At 76 miles long and almost 7 miles wide, Hubbard Glacier is the largest tidewater glacier in North America.
 Framed by an amphitheater of snowcapped mountains, it sits at the end of Disenchantment Bay like a sleeping giant.

-Nicknamed “Little Norway,” rarely-visited Petersburg is a thriving fishing village with a strong Norwegian heritage, breathtaking scenery and abundant marine life all around.
-Proud of their Scandinavian roots, local residents even celebrate Norwegian holidays, and the heart of the community is the “Sons of Norway” hall.
+Nicknamed “Little Norway,” rarely-visited Petersburg is a thriving fishing village with a strong Norwegian heritage, breathtaking scenery, and abundant marine life.
+Proud of their Scandinavian roots, local residents even celebrate Norwegian holidays, and the heart of the community is the “Sons of Norway Hall.”

-One of the oldest island towns in Alaska, Wrangell has been governed by four different nations – Tlingit, Russia, Britain and USA.
-Numerous petroglyphs on the beach and moss-covered totem poles manifest to the area’s distant past.
-Outside the main cruise ships routes, Wrangell remains a simple fishing town.
+One of the oldest island towns in Alaska, Wrangell has been governed by four different nations – Tlingit, Russia, Britain and the United States.
+Numerous petroglyphs on the beach and moss-covered totem poles are remnants of the distant past of this area.
+Outside of the main cruise ship routes, nowadays it remains a simple fishing town.

-Misty Fjords National Monument is a realm of thick evergreen rainforests, granite cliffs adorned with cascading waterfalls, mountain streams and coastal wetlands, often filling the bays and coves with milky fog.
+Misty Fjords National Monument is a realm of thick evergreen rainforests, granite cliffs adorned with cascading waterfalls, mountain rivers and coastal wetlands, with milky fog often filling the bays and coves.
 Quiet and tranquil, this magical place will show you the serenity of the Alaskan soul.

-Known as the “Salmon capital of the world,” Ketchikan is a true frontier town, surrounded by towering mountains.
-Colorful gold rush era houses on stilts line the river bank.
-The city has strong ties to Tlingit culture and is home to one of the largest collections of standing totem poles.
+Ketchikan is known as the “Salmon capital of the world.”
+A true frontier town, it is surrounded by towering mountains and features colorful gold rush era houses along the river banks.
+The town also has strong ties to Tlingit culture and one of the largest collections of standing totem poles.

-Enjoy the coastal mountain scenery and watch for the dolphins, porpoise, orcas and whales that frequent these protected inland waters.
+Enjoy the scenery of the coastal mountains and be on the lookout for the dolphins, porpoise, orcas and whales that frequent these protected inland waters.

 Included in Your Expedition